costineesti/about-me/content/projects/Analysis and Prediction of Stock Market.md

 $$

 Solving this equation provides the eigenvalues λ , which are then used to compute the eigenvectors.
-I computed them through [[QR Defactorization]] using the Householder Method from scratch
+I computed them through [[QR Decomposition]] using the Householder Method from scratch